SuleimanFarah/sunpy/GSoC:-Student-Application-Guidelines.md

-Be sure to read through all the advice on the wiki and the links we suggested first!
+**Be sure to read through all the advice on the wiki and the links we suggested first!**

 We expect to receive, as we do most years, lots of high quality applications.
 So please do give your application some thought!

 ## Pull Request requirement

 In addition to the written proposal, we require every GSoC applicant to have opened a pull request to SunPy.
-Note it does not need to be merged to be considered.
+**It does not need to be merged for you to be considered for GSoC.**

 Please note that we take your pull requests to SunPy into strong consideration when reviewing your proposal.
-This is your best opportunity to prove to us that you are capable of doing what is in your proposal.
+This is your best opportunity to prove to us that you are capable of doing what you have written in your proposal.

 To do this:

-* Set up your platform to develop with SunPy (install git, clone https://github.com/sunpy/sunpy.git, execute tests).
+* Set up your platform to develop with SunPy.
   Our [Developer's guide](http://docs.sunpy.org/en/latest/dev_guide/newcomers.html) will walk you through setting up git and lays out our preferred way of development.

-* Create an account at GitHub and fork SunPy (https://github.com/sunpy/sunpy).

 * Find something in SunPy that doesn't work or needs improvement.
   If you need inspiration, feel free to fix any issue from our [Package Novice fix issues list](https://github.com/sunpy/sunpy/issues?q=is%3Aissue+is%3Aopen+label%3A%22Package+Novice%22).
   Aside from the issues, search for `FIXME` or `TODO` in the code.
   You can grep from the command line with `git grep -i "TODO"`.
-  You could also search for NotImplementedErrors, maybe).
+  You could also search for NotImplementedErrors.
-  You could also play with SunPy and find something that needs fixing or that could be implemented, and do it.
+  You could also try to use SunPy and find something that needs fixing or that could be implemented.

 * Your pull request must be code-related, not documentation.
   While we do not want to discourage documentation pull requests as they are very useful.
   This shows us that you know Python and that you are able to interact with the community.
   If your project will use a language other than Python (e.g., C), you should submit patches that use that language as well, so that we know that you know you are proficient in that language.

-  **However, for the pull request requirement to be fulfilled, you must have created at least one pull request in SunPy.**
+* For the pull request requirement to be fulfilled, you must have opened at least one pull request in SunPy.

-* Note that because we may be slow to review the pull requests, you do not have to have your request merged by the application deadline.
+  We may be slow to review the pull requests therefore you do not have to have your request merged by the application deadline.
-  But you do need to at least have one submitted by then.
+  But you do need to at least have one at least opened one pull request by then.
   We will give priority to reviewing requests that are needed to satisfy GSoC requirements.
   It is up to you to respond to our feedback in a timely enough manner so that your patch gets merged before the acceptance deadline.